rkaysen63/School_District_Analysis/README.md

   `passing_math_reading = school_data_complete_df[(school_data_complete_df["math_score"] >= 70) & (school_data_complete_df["reading_score"] >= 70)]` <b>
   `overall_passing_math_reading_count = passing_math_reading["student_name"].count()` <b> `overall_passing_percentage = overall_passing_math_reading_count/float(student_count_wo_ths9th) * 100`

 * The procedure for creating the School Summary, `school_summary_df` without THS's ninth graders' math and reading scores, began exactly the same as before, except after it was created the tenth through twelfth grade passing percentages were calculated separately and inserted into the dataframe to replace the percentages that were calculated using the entire student population to create a "clean" `school_summary_df`.
 As before, number of Series were created using the `df.groupby()` functionto calculate the mean for budget, math and reading and filtered dataframes were created for passing math and reading scores using.
-Example of calculating the average budget: <b>
+Example of calculating the average budget using `groupby()`: <b>
-`per_school_budget = school_data_complete_dff.groupby()["school_name"].mean()["budget"]` <b>
+`per_school_budget = school_data_complete_df.groupby()["school_name"].mean()["budget"]` <b>
-  The average math and reading scores for THS will reflect that the ninth graders' scores are NaN.
+  The average math and reading scores for THS will reflect that the ninth graders' scores are "NaN".
 But the percentages will not be correct because the school count was not adjusted to omit the ninth graders from the count.
 In order to record the correct passing math, passing reading and passing overall percentages for THS, the correct number of students had to be calculated.
 Since the ninth graders were taken out of the equation, the correct student count is the total number of students at THS minus total number of ninth graders. <b>
   `ths_all_gr_count = school_data_complete_df.loc[(school_data_complete_df["school_name"] == "Thomas High School"), "Student ID"].count()` <b>
   `ths_9th_gr_count = school_data_complete_df.loc[(school_data_complete_df["school_name"] == "Thomas High School") & (student_data_df["grade"] == "9th"), "Student ID"].count()` <b>
   `ths_gr10to12_count = ths_all_gr_count - ths_9th_gr_count` <b>